Say something nice.

 Monitor your comments about yourself, your daughter and other women.
 Show her - by example - how to build others up, not tear them down.

 Starting in childhood, girls are inundated with negative messages and behaviors that prevent them from building healthy relationships and ideals about their potential.

 The family is the first place a girl develops her sense of self, who she is and who she wants to become.
 Parents that are informed can create an environment that encourages and supports her in achieving her full potential.
 Support her in discovering her talents and encourage her interests.
 Interest - not just expertise - should be motivation enough.

 As of 2021, women hold 27% of US Congressional seats (House of Representatives and Senate combined).

 The 19th Amendment gave women the right to vote.
-Use it.
-With mid-term elections next month/ the presidential election next year, do your research so you are informed where candidates stand on important issues to you.
+Use it!
+Do your research so you are informed about where candidates stand on the issues that are important to you.

 Encourage female veteran employees to go have coffee or lunch with a junior staff member.
 Invite new hires to shadow senior employees on projects and in committees.
 Having female mentors is especially important to young women as they navigate the unique challenges of becoming a successful, thriving woman in both their professional and personal lives.

 Volunteer or donate to nonprofits that work on improving the lives of women and girls.
 Take part in female-centered organizations that make a real difference in their communities.